purvathnere/purvathnere/README.md

 - ⚡ Reminder : The only way to do great work is to love what you do .

+- Stay focused, eat healthy, and distance yourself from negative people who mentally hurt you .

 #### Languages and Tools: